Adventures & experiences in contemporary technology

 It is the File Server variant that would power a NAS but it does look like that is a lot of interesting other possibilities available from the website; there are ones for WordPress, Drupal and Joomla!, for instance.
 Debian is the basis for this one too.

 While computer hardware gets ever more capable, it is easy for software developers to use all that power and leave those on older machines behind.
 That probably has been the driver for what you find below and there also is the added option of portability too if you wish to boot up a public computer with your own Linux operating system.

 The acronym means Damn Small Linux and it essentially is a derivative of Debian shrunk to fit within 50 MB.
 That it’s intended for older computers or those without much in the way of processing power goes without saying.

 A lightweight 64-bit Linux operating is what this project intends to give to the world.

 Portability is the unique selling point for Porteus because it is intended to be a lightweight installation that you carry around with you on a CD, DVD or USB Flash Drive.
 The claim is that it boots in around 15 seconds, which is impressive if that’s the reality.

-Linux developers really want to have a hand in creating bare-bones distros that will run on practically anything and here’s another example whose size is measured in megabytes and not gigabytes.
-In fact, I have seen numbers quoted on the website that don’t even exceed 10 MB so many appliances could make use of this along with the usual desktop and server PC’s.
+Linux developers want to have a hand in creating bare-bones distros that will run on practically anything and here’s another example whose size is measured in megabytes and not gigabytes.
+The numbers quoted on the website do not even exceed 10 MB so many appliances could make use of this along with the usual desktop and server PC’s.